 8 Signs You’re Not Drinking Enough Water

-Our bodies are made up of a shocking 75 to 80% of water.
-It's no surprise, then, that water is essential to the majority of our body's functions.
-Learn how to identify if you're drinking enough water based on 8 common symptoms of dehydration.
+Our bodies are made up of a surprising 75 to 80% water.
+As such, it's not hard to see that water is essential to the majority of your body's functions.
+Learn some of the ways in which improper hydration can hurt you.

-When you don’t drink enough water, your major bodily systems fail.
-This in turn causes a domino effect of negative reactions.
+Specifically, when you’re not drinking enough water over a long period, your major bodily systems may fail.
+This in turn causes a domino effect of negative reactions related to health.

 Believe it or not, between 75 and 80% of your body is made up of this vital liquid.
 Water is essential for brain and circulatory health, among many other things.

-Fortunately, it is a natural resource that’s always on hand and that we can even get by eating various fruits and vegetables.
+Fortunately, it’s a natural resource that’s easily within reach for most of us.
+In fact, we can even get it by eating various fruits and vegetables.

 However, many people don’t pay attention to their daily consumption and don’t realize how important it is for physical and mental well being.